chamburr/modmail/README.md

 Your self-hosted bot should be up now.
 Congratulations!

+---

-If you would prefer to build your own images, then instead you can use these commands:
+If you would prefer to build your own images, then follow these steps:

+- In the `docker/.env` file, change `DOCKER_TAG=dev`
 ```
 cd docker
-docker-compose -f docker-compose-local.yml up -d
+docker-compose up -d
 ```

 ## License